Why Your Last Mile Feels Like a Never-Ending Road Trip

 Big & Bulky Last Mile | Parcel Delivery |

 Flexible delivery options.
-Choose from threshold, room of choice, or white-glove service. | Same-day and next-day shipping.
-Offer your shoppers convenience and speed in major metropolitan areas. |
+Choose from threshold, room of choice, or white-glove service. | Same-day fulfillment and next-day shipping.
+Offer your shoppers convenience and speed in major urban and surrounding areas. |

 Appointment booking.
 Your shoppers can select a shortened delivery window that is convenient for them. | Optional contactless delivery.
 Confirmation of delivery can be captured via signature or a photo. |